In part 2 of this series, we established that using an electronic key control system doesn't have to be complicated.

 The timeless advice "never put all your eggs in one basket" should be applied to your data storage strategy.
 Store copies of your data off-site so even if your facility is destroyed by either a natural or man-made disaster, you can access your information.

 Electronic key control systems are efficient, easy to use and have manageable data recovery solutions, but is the up-front cost really worth it?
-Check out part 4 of our series in a few weeks to find out.
+Check out part 4 of our series to find out.